klueless-project-management/project-management/501-manage-ICT-projects/501-project2-part6.md

 > Prepare a project handover report, which includes:

-#### Initial Support requirements
+#### Initial support requirements

-- System logs will be watched by XXX and Lisa McFeist/Ben Dover (Developers) will produce hotfixes for any issues that come up
+- System logs will be watched by Lisa McFeist/Ben Dover (Developers) will produce hotfixes for any issues that come up
 - Andy Anderson (Software Tester) will be available to our internal users for guidance on how to use the system

 #### Ongoing maintenance requirements.